awsdocs/amazon-emr-management-guide/doc_source/emr-plan-ha-applications.md

 The following EMR features are currently not available in an EMR cluster with multiple master nodes:
 + EMR Notebooks
 + Instance fleets
-+ Reconfiguring applications in a running cluster
-+ Transparent encryption in HDFS on Amazon EMR
++ One\-click access to persistent Spark history server

 **Note**
  To use Kerberos authentication in your cluster, you must configure an external KDC\.
+Beginning with Amazon EMR version 5\.27\.0, you can configure HDFS Transparent encryption on an EMR cluster with multiple master nodes\.
+For more information, see [Transparent Encryption in HDFS on Amazon EMR](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-encryption-tdehdfs.html)\.